-- 1 and who are representative of the stakeholders of the police oversight 2 process, and who reside within the City of Albuquerque.
-3 Qualifications.
-In addition to the composition standards set 4 forth above, the following are the minimum qualifications for members of the 5 Board: 6 (1) Have not been employed by law enforcement for one 7 year prior to appointment; and 8 (2) Successfully pass a background check; and (3) 9 Personal history lacking any pattern of unsubstantiated 10 complaints against APD; and 11 (4) A demonstrated ability to engage in mature, impartial 12 decision making; and 13 A commitment to transparency and impartial decision (5) 14 making; and 15 (6) Residency within the City of Albuquerque.
-16 (C) Appointment of Members.
-The City Council shall establish a 17 well-publicized, fair and equitable application process for appointment to the 18 Board, and for filling vacancies.
-The City Council, through its staff, shall 19 accept applications from prospective Board members.
-Staff shall formulate 20 recommendations for appointments based on evaluation of the qualification criteria listed in subsections (A) and (B) above and submit recommendations for appointment(s) to the City Council for its approval.
+(B) Qualifications.
+In addition to the composition standards set forth above, the following are the minimum qualifications for members of the Board:

+(1) Have not been employed by law enforcement for one year prior to appointment; and

+(2) Successfully pass a background check; and

+(3) Personal history lacking any pattern of unsubstantiated complaints against APD; and and

+(4) A demonstrated ability to engage in mature, impartial decision making;

+- (5) A commitment to transparency and impartial decision making; and - (6) Residency within the City of Albuquerque.

+(C) Appointment of Members.
+The City Council shall establish a well-publicized, fair and equitable application process for appointment to the Board, and for filling vacancies.
+The City Council, through its staff, shall accept applications from prospective Board members.
+Staff shall formulate recommendations for appointments based on evaluation of the qualification criteria listed in subsections (A) and (B) above and submit recommendations for appointment(s) to the City Council for its approval.
 [Staff shall establish written policies and procedures for its administration of this process.]
 If a member is eligible for reappointment, that member may request reappointment without a formal application process and the City Council may reappoint accordingly.
-[The City Council shall report out its progress on filling CPOA Board vacancies on a quarterly basis. - [(D) Timeline for Filling of Vacancies.
+[The City Council shall report out its progress on filling CPOA Board vacancies on a quarterly basis.

+[(D) Timeline for Filling of Vacancies.
 The Director shall notify the President of the City Council of a forthcoming vacancy on the Board at least sixty days prior to the expiration of a Board Member's term, and within five days of the resignation of a Board member.
 The City Council shall act on an appointment to fill the vacancy within sixty days of the Council President's receipt of notice from the Director.
-In the event that the City Council fails to act members are eligible for reappointment or replacement each year.
+In the event that the City Council fails to act within this timeframe, the Council's staff shall transmit the pending applications of the qualified candidates to the Mayor, and the Mayor shall make an appointment to fill the vacancy from amongst the candidates.]

-1 within this timeframe, the Council's staff shall transmit the pending 2 applications of the qualified candidates to the Mayor, and the Mayor shall 3 make an appointment to fill the vacancy from amongst the candidates.]
-4 (D) Membership Term.
-Board members shall serve a maximum of 5 two three-year terms on a staggered basis so that no more than three of the
+(D) Membership Term.
+Board members shall serve a maximum of two three-year terms on a staggered basis so that no more than three of the members are eligible for reappointment or replacement each year.